AU Redundancy Pay Calculator

 Does annual leave get paid out when made redundant?

 Yes.
-All accrued but untaken annual leave must be paid in full on termination regardless of the reason.
-Leave loading also applies if payable under your award or enterprise agreement (commonly 17.5%).
-For a genuine redundancy, leave is taxed at a concessional maximum of 32% rather than your full marginal rate.
+All accrued but untaken annual leave is paid in full on termination, regardless of the reason.
+Leave loading applies if your award or agreement provides it (commonly 17.5%).
+On a genuine redundancy, leave is taxed at a concessional maximum of 32%.

 Why does redundancy pay drop from 16 to 12 weeks at 10 years?

-The NES design reduces redundancy pay from 16 weeks (9–10 years) to 12 weeks (10+ years) because employees with a decade of service typically qualify for long service leave, which provides substantial separate financial support on termination.
-This is intentional under the Fair Work Act and applies to all national system employers.
+The NES deliberately reduces redundancy pay from 16 weeks (9–10 years) to 12 weeks (10+ years), because employees with a decade of service usually qualify for long service leave, which provides separate support on termination.
+It applies to all national-system employers.

 What if my employer refuses to pay my redundancy entitlement?

-Put your request in writing citing the specific NES provision, Modern Award clause, or enterprise agreement entitlement.
-If unresolved, lodge a complaint with the Fair Work Ombudsman at fairwork.gov.au or on 13 13 94.
-Since January 2025, deliberate underpayment is a criminal offence under the Closing Loopholes Act with penalties of up to $7.8 million for corporations.
+Put your request in writing citing the specific NES provision, award clause or agreement entitlement.
+If it's not resolved, lodge a complaint with the Fair Work Ombudsman at fairwork.gov.au or on 13 13 94.
+Since 1 January 2025, deliberate underpayment is a criminal offence under the Closing Loopholes laws.

 Related Calculators

-Disclaimer: This redundancy pay calculator provides estimates based on the National Employment Standards (NES) under the Fair Work Act 2009 and ATO genuine redundancy tax-free limits for FY 2025-26.
-Results are indicative only and do not constitute legal or financial advice.
-Individual entitlements may differ based on your Modern Award, enterprise agreement, employment contract, or personal tax circumstances.
-Tax rates are estimates — actual withholding is determined by your employer using ATO tax tables.
-For advice specific to your situation, consult a registered tax agent or employment lawyer, or contact the Fair Work Ombudsman on 13 13 94.
+Disclaimer: this redundancy pay calculator provides estimates based on the National Employment Standards (NES) under the Fair Work Act 2009 and ATO genuine redundancy tax-free limits for FY 2025–26.
+Results are indicative only and are not legal or financial advice.
+Your actual entitlement can differ based on your Modern Award, enterprise agreement, contract or personal tax position.
+Tax shown is an estimate — your employer applies ATO tax tables to determine actual withholding.
+For advice specific to you, consult a registered tax agent or employment lawyer, or contact the Fair Work Ombudsman on 13 13 94.
+Verified against fairwork.gov.au and ato.gov.au.
+Last updated 2 July 2026.